valentiniljaz/lzjb/README.md

 C. Scott Ananian cleaned up the source code and packaged it for `node` and `volo`.

+## Why fork?

+In order to use the library with Webpack it was required to remove "var" when defining "define", as described her: https://github.com/webpack/webpack/issues/5316#issuecomment-395778081

 ## How to install

 ```